• Skip to Content

 Applicants who have been dismissed or suspended by any college or university, including Johns Hopkins, within the past four years are not eligible for admission.

-ACADEMIC DISMISSAL FOR EP PROVISIONAL STUDENTS
+ACADEMIC DISMISSAL FOR EP Students with PROVISIONAL Status

-Provisional students who earn below a B– in a prerequisite course will have their provisional status removed, which will result in their dismissal from their program of study.
+Students with provisional status who earn below a B– in a prerequisite course will have their provisional status removed, which will result in their dismissal from their program of study.
 Students may request to maintain their provisional status by submitting a Statement of Reconsideration to the Student Academic Success Office within 10 university business days of receiving a loss of provisional status notice.
 The student’s Statement of Reconsideration must: (1) include an explanation of why they were unsuccessful in the course(s) (e.g., extenuating circumstances out of the student’s control, remediation need, etc.), (2) outline why they believe they will be successful taking the course on their second attempt (e.g., extenuating circumstance barriers no longer present, completed remediation, etc.), and (3) list any supporting resources the student intends to employ to ensure earning a B- or better in the future (e.g., attend weekly office hours with the course instructor, seek peer tutoring, etc.).
-The request and statement will be reviewed by the student’s program leadership, and the student will be notified of their decision within 10 university business days.
+The request and statement will be reviewed by the student’s program leadership, and the student will be notified of the decision in writing by the Student Academic Success Office.
 If the student’s request is granted, the student will be permitted to retake the course(s) in which a grade below B- was earned.
 The student is not permitted to take any additional prerequisite courses until the course retake is successfully completed.
 Provisional students may only submit a Statement of Reconsideration once during their program.
 If the student’s request is denied, the student’s provisional status will be removed, and the dismissal will be processed.

-ACADEMIC DISMISSAL FOR EP CONDITIONAL STUDENTS
+ACADEMIC DISMISSAL FOR EP Students with CONDITIONAL Status

 SATISFACTORY ACADEMIC PROGRESS